okTurtles/group-income/LOGIN_FLOW.md

 Exceptionally, the `LOGIN` event can also be emitted locally in `app/identity.js`.
-This happens when _there already is an active session_ and `'gi.actions/identity/login'`` is not called (i.e., when opening a new tab of Group Income on a device where the user has already logged in).
-The purpose of emitting this event is to trigger the various handlers that set up the app state based on an existing session.
+This happens when _there already is an active session_ and `'gi.actions/identity/login'` is not called (i.e., when opening a new tab of Group Income on a device where the user has already logged in).
+The purpose of emitting this event is to trigger the various handlers that set up the app state based on an existing session, thus reusing the same logic as for then this event originates in `actions/identity.js`.

 ##### Handlers

 ###### `app/identity.js`

-The handler in `app/identity.js` will react to a login event and load a copy of the app local state from IndexedDB.
+The handler in `app/identity.js` will react to a `LOGIN` event and load a copy of the app local state from IndexedDB.
 Once this is done, this handler will emit either of `LOGIN_COMPLETE` or `LOGIN_ERROR`, depending on whether an error occurred or not.